kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ```

 The error may result in an inconsistent state of the APIRule resource in which Ory CR, Istio CR, or both are missing.
 Your service then cannot be properly exposed.
-You can check the error message of the APIRule resource, run:
+To check the error message of the APIRule resource, run:

 ```bash
 kubectl get apirule -n <namespace> <api-rule-name> -o=jsonpath='{.status.APIRuleStatus}'